 When she asks how old he is, Holden swears and then has to apologize for his language.

-That's what he hates about girls – every time they do something cute he ends up half in love with them, even though they're "sort of stupid."
+Ugh, girls.
+Every time they do something cute he ends up half in love with them, even though they're "sort of stupid."

 Holden ends up dancing with all three of them and amusing himself by pretending to see movie stars all over the place.
 As in, "Look!
 Gary Cooper!
 Aw, you just missed him."

 Finally, they all take off and stick Holden with the tab—thirteen bucks, which was a lot back then (remember, he sold his typewriter for twenty).